tsdataclinic/TREC/README.md

 - [Stop Features](public/data/stop_features.geojson): Stop level dervived metrics described in the data dictionary
 - [Hospitals](public/data/hospitals.geojson): Locations of hospitals within included cities

+We have also included csv files of the stops and summaries by route in the same [directory](public/data/).

 #### Derived Metrics Data Dictionary

 | Variable                   | Description                                                 | Type | License    | Source                                                                                                                                                                                                                                                                                                  |